Best Head Torch for Work

 In most cases, you will not need your head torch to be entirely waterproof (cave divers notwithstanding).
 It will however need to survive rainfall, as well as snow, sleet, hail and other inclement weather conditions.
 Look for an IP rating anywhere in the 60’s and you should be fine.

-Over the course of this feature, we’ve listed a number of activities where the use of a head torch would be beneficial.
+Over the course of this feature, we’ve listed a number of activities where the use of the Best Head Torch for Work would be beneficial.

 These have included hiking, backpacking, camping, fishing, dog walking, jogging, spelunking, rock climbing, attending outdoor events such as festivals, cycling, conservation work, outdoor study and others.